Posted on: September 20th, 2018 by The Gooden Center No Comments

 People with BPD have a very hard time trusting others but also deal with a type of love addiction that makes them obsess over their partner who will ultimately disappoint them because of their own issues with intimacy.
 Their feelings of emptiness, anxiety and distorted sense of social norms can lead to a lot of broken relationships.
 In order to repair their relationships, someone with borderline must learn to be more aware of other people’s feelings and build up their levels of trust.
 This can be difficult to do unless they receive counseling or treatment from a professional.

-Entering Treatment for Borderline Personality Disorder
+Borderline Personality Disorder Treatment Plan

 Although there are methods you can use to help cope with some of the symptoms of mental illness, a serious disorder like borderline usually improves most with treatment.
 A facility that specializes in the treatment of borderline personality disorder will have a team of staff members who are educated and trained in helping people reduce their symptoms.